anugrahk21/Project-Cerberus/README.md

 - ✅ **Accessibility**: Anyone can clone and run without ML expertise, GPUs, or training data
 - ✅ **Cost-Effective Demo**: No need for expensive infrastructure, datasets, or model training
 - ✅ **Interview Talking Point**: Shows understanding of prompt engineering vs fine-tuning trade-offs
+- ✅ **Data Privacy & Cost Control**: Demonstrates how filtering prompts *at the edge* (before they reach expensive models) prevents data leakage and reduces API costs—a **major concern for enterprise adoption**.

 **Key Takeaway:** This project proves you understand **security architecture**, **system design**, and **practical AI engineering** (prompt engineering).
 In interviews, explaining the difference between prompt engineering (instruction-based) and fine-tuning (training-based) demonstrates **production-level AI thinking** beyond just building a working prototype.
 <p align="right">(<a href="#table-of-contents">BACK TO MAIN MENU</a>)</p>